Fus1onDev/white-matter/README.md

 # white-matter

-white-matter is an alternative library to [`gray-matter`](https://github.com/jonschlinkert/gray-matter), that includes minimal functionality.
+`white-matter` is a YAML front matter parser which is an alternative to [`gray-matter`](https://github.com/jonschlinkert/gray-matter) and includes minimal functionality.

-If a yaml syntax error occurs in the `js-yaml` used internally, this returns an empty yaml object.
+Instead of throwing an error like `gray-matter` when a YAML syntax error occurs in the `js-yaml` used internally, this library sets `undefind` to `data` and returns `content` (the Markdown part) as usual.

+This behavior may be useful in cases where processing must continue even with an invalid front matter format. (e.g. Markdown editor plugins).

 ## Install